droglenc/NCMTH107/resources/FAQs/AssignmentNotebook.md

 # Including Text in the Notebook
 ## Creating Sections
 Most assignments will have several questions, each of which is identified with a section heading.
 Your answers to the assignments should be shown under section headings with the same name as on the assignment.
-Section headings can be created in the notebook by preceding the section heading name with a washrag.
+Section headings can be created in the notebook by preceding the section heading name with a hashtag.
 For example, the line below would create a section heading called "Arctic Penguins".

 ```
 # Arctic Penguins